Plan and product notices

 - Error-messages with non-sensitive data; and

 - Lack of secure/HTTP-only flags on non-session cookies.

-UnitedHealth Group may at any time update this policy, including the foregoing list of out-of-scope vulnerabilities.
+UnitedHealth Group may update this policy at any time, including by making changes to list of out-of-scope vulnerabilities.

 If you have discovered an issue that you believe is an in-scope vulnerability, please email firstname.lastname@example.org.
 Please include the following, as applicable: